marcosborges/template-terraform-loadtest-distributed-jmeter/README.md

 ## How to use?

-1. After creating a fork of this repository, go to settings and define it as a template.

-2. Create a new repository using the forked template
+1. Create a new repository using this template

-3. Create the following secrets with their respective values ​​in your project settings:
+2. Create the following secrets with their respective values ​​in your project settings:

     - AWS_ACCESS_KEY_ID